 The University of California is committed to creating and maintaining a community in which students, faculty, administrative, and academic staff can work together in an atmosphere free of all forms of harassment, exploitation, or intimidation, including those of a sexual nature.
 Specifically, every member of the UCLA community should be aware that the University is strongly opposed to sexual harassment and that such behavior is prohibited both by law and by University policy.
 It is the intention of the University to take what ever action needed to prevent, correct and, if necessary, discipline behavior which violates this policy.
 The Title IX/Sexual Harassment Prevention Office is located at 2241 Murphy Hall.

 Students who plan to work as a teaching assistant (TA) at UCLA and are non-US citizens must pass the TOP before working as a TA in any department at UCLA.
 All non-citizens are considered international students.
 This includes permanent residents.
 However, international students who have earned a bachelor’s degree from a U.S. university are exempt from taking the TOP.
-Register for a TOP Exam.
+Register to take the TOP Exam.

 The OID TA Training Program assists TAs at UCLA to improve their teaching and advance their professional development.
-TATP offers a campus-wide TA Conference in the Fall and Workshops throughout the quarter.
-Some departments require the completion of specifc TA training workshops.
+The TATP offers a campus-wide TA Conference in the Fall and workshops throughout the year.
+Some departments require the completion of specifc TATP workshops.
 Please check with your department for details.

-Many UCLA departments require their TAs to complete a TA training seminar to prepare for their roles as TAs.
-Seminars are organized, developed, and taught jointly by a faculty member and an experienced gradaute student holding the title of a TA Consultant (TAC).
+Many UCLA departments require their TAs to complete a training seminar (usually numbered 495) to prepare for their role as a TA.
+In most departments, these seminars are organized, developed, and taught jointly by a faculty member and an experienced gradaute student holding the title of a TA Consultant (TAC).
 Check with your department, or the department in which you wish to be a TA, to learn more about the training requirements.

-If you suspect a student is cheating or has plagiarized initiate a conversation with the instructor of record.
-Instructors who encounter cases of cheating or plagiarism are advised to contact the Office of the Dean of Students (825-3871).
+Academic dishonesty, includes, but is not limited to, cheating, fabrication, plagiarism, multiple submissions or facilitating academic misconduct.
+If you suspect a student is cheating or has plagiarized, first initiate a conversation with the instructor of record for your course.
+Instructors who encounter cases of cheating or plagiarism are advised to contact the Office of the Dean of Students (310-825-3871).
 The Dean can provide you with advice specific to the individual incident.

 The Federal Family Educational Rights and Privacy Act (FERPA) prohibits the disclosure of personally identifiable student records, which includes homework, examinations, term papers, etc., whether graded or ungraded.
 When such records are personally identifiable by name, initials, name abbreviation, or a number that is known to others, the records must be maintained in confidence unless the faculty member, instructor, TA, or other university employee has the express consent of each student to treat the records in a non-confidential way.
 A student number and/or a social security number are considered personal identifiers.